-A copy of the letter of advice must be attached to the minutes of the trustee meeting or even included with the minutes and simultaneously, a copy of the minutes can be sent to the broker as confirmation.
+A copy of the letter of advice must be attached to the minutes of the trustee meeting or can be included with the minutes.
+Simultaneously, a copy of the minutes should be sent to the broker as confirmation.

-This important FAIS legislation, coupled with the clear requirements of the CSOS and STSM Acts, regulations and prescribed rules, place a burden of responsibility on the financial advisor and trustees.
+This important FAIS legislation, coupled with the clear requirements of the CSOS and STSM Acts, regulations and prescribed rules, places the burden of responsibility on the financial advisor and trustees.
 The managing agent is not excluded from the responsibility but rather a key party in the process.

-Unless a registered FSP themselves, the managing agent must ake great care not to be finding themselves in a compromised position by providing financial advice where not permitted or authorised to do so or providing intermediary services where this is also prohibited in terms of FAIS (Financial and Intermediary Services) legislation.
-The importance of the role of the specialised insurance advisor is key here.
+Unless a registered FSP themselves, the managing agent must take great care not to compromise themselves by providing financial advice where not permitted or authorised to do so, or to provide intermediary services where this is prohibited in terms of FAIS (Financial and Intermediary Services) legislation.
+The importance of the role of the specialised insurance advisor is key.

 Trustee check list